Washington’s vulnerable wild sheep: working to conserve the bighorn

-Not to be confused with mountain goats (which have white coats and spiky horns), the bighorn is the largest wild sheep in North America, sporting fawn-colored coats and dense, tightly curled horns that display status and age.
-A large ram can weigh up over 300 pounds, and his horns up to 30 pounds – more than the weight of all his other bones combined.
+Not to be confused with mountain goats (which have white coats and spiky horns), the bighorn (Ovis canadensis) is the largest wild sheep in North America, sporting fawn-colored coats and dense, tightly curled horns that display status and age.
+A large ram can over 300 pounds, and his horns up to 30 pounds – more than the weight of all his other bones combined.
 As with some other ungulate species, rams and ewes typically inhabit separate herds.
 Rams travel in bachelor groups and fight for mates in the fall by using their horns and thick skulls to crash into each other head-on.

-About 1,700 mountain bighorns range in herds across parts of Eastern Washington, particularly in southeast Washington and the eastern slopes of the Cascades, but they once numbered at around 1.5 – 2 million throughout the American West at the beginning of the 20th century.
+Today, about 1,700 mountain bighorns range in approximately 18 herds across parts of Eastern Washington, particularly in the canyon country of southeast Washington and the eastern slopes of the Cascades, but they once numbered at around 1.5 – 2 million throughout the American West at the beginning of the 20th century.
 Today, 70,000 exist throughout the Western states.
 Historic overhunting, habitat loss and, most significantly, the spread of the pneumonia pathogen from domestic sheep to wild herds led to the extirpation of bighorns from Washington by the mid-1920s.
 It is only thanks to reintroduction efforts that our state once again has this native species roaming our landscapes, but the threat of disease still looms over the long-term success of the bighorn.

 As the West was settled with landowners and livestock ranchers, the onset of domestic sheep grazing in close proximity to wild bighorn herds led to the transfer of the pneumonia bacteria Mycoplasma ovipneumoniae from the former to the latter.
 Domestic sheep can carry the pathogen with relatively minor effect, but bighorn sheep, who never evolved immune systems that could effectively combat it, were unable to withstand this non-native pathogen.
 The disease is now the largest threat to bighorn populations in North America.